SioKCronin/website/content/about.md

 Developmental Studies, spent several years working as a contemporary dancer and arts manager, and now stewards human-computer ecosystems solving problems that matter.
-She is currently the Engineering Manager at Landed, where she leads a team of engineers helping support the financial well-being of essential professionals.
+She is currently the Engineering Manager at Landed, where she leads a team of engineers helping support the financial security of essential professionals.

 Siobhán has published research in Brain & Cognition, Neuroreport, and